 Number of deaths from any cause.

-Death from any cause from baseline to 6 months after renal artery stenting compared with optimal medical treatment alone.
+Death from any cause from baseline to 6 months after renal artery stenting, compared with death from any cause in the sham control group.

 Time frame: From baseline to 6 months after PTRA/sham.

-Changes in 12-item short form health survey (SF-12) from baseline to 6 months after renal artery stenting compared with optimal medical treatment alone.
+Change in 12-item Short Form Health Survey (SF-12) scores from baseline to 6 months after renal artery stenting, compared with the corresponding change in the sham control group.
 Scores range from 0 to 100, with higher scores indicating better physical and mental health functioning.

 Time frame: Baseline, 3 months, and 6 months.

-Number of serious adverse events (SAEs), procedure-related complications, and postoperative complications.
+Number of serious adverse events (SAEs), procedure-related adverse events (≤24 hours), and postoperative adverse events (>24 hours) occurring within 30 days after the procedure.

-All serious adverse events, procedure-related complications (≤ 24 hours), and postoperative complications (\> 24 hours) occurring within 30 days after the procedure will be systematically recorded, including: 1.
+All SAEs, procedure-related adverse events (≤24 hours), and postoperative adverse events (\>24 hours) occurring within 30 days after the procedure will be systematically recorded.
+Events include, but are not limited to: 1.
 Death from any cause 2.
 Rupture, dissection, occlusion, or perforation of the renal artery 3.
 Stent thrombosis of the PTRA-treated renal artery 4.
 Embolic complications affecting the kidney or peripheral circulation (upper or lower extremity depending on access site) 5.
 Bleeding requiring transfusion 6.
 Embolization or nephrectomy due to bleeding or other complications 7.
 Access-related complications requiring treatment: bleeding, thrombosis, or pseudoaneurysm 8.
 Need for acute dialysis 9.
 Clinical events as defined in item 5

 Time frame: From baseline to 30 days after PTRA/sham.